Río de la Plata: English names

-The historical English name "River Plate" uses an obsolete sense of the word "plate", which was used extensively as a term for "silver" or "gold" from the 12th century onwards, especially in Early Modern English.
+The historical English name "River Plate" uses an old sense of the word "plate", which was used extensively as a term for "silver" or "gold" from the 12th century onwards, especially in Early Modern English.
 The estuary has been known as the River Plate or Plate River in English since at least the time of Francis Drake.
 This English version of the name served as an inspiration for one of Argentina's most important football clubs, Club Atlético River Plate.

 A more literal translation of the name is "Silver River", though this is virtually never used in practice.

 Fauna

 The Río de la Plata is a habitat for the loggerhead sea turtle, green sea turtle, leatherback sea turtle, the rare La Plata dolphin, and many species of fish.